On polygon numbers of circle graphs and distance hereditary graphs: Upper bounds on the polygon number

-Any chordless cycle on $n$ vertices, $C_n$, satisfies $\gp(C_n) = \lceil n/2 \rceil$; furthermore, as the following theorem shows, $\lceil n/2 \rceil$ is an upper bound on the minimum number of sides in a polygon representation for any circle graph on three or more vertices.
+Circle representations for even chordless cycles satisfy 1 and 2(a) of Lemma \ref{intermed}, while representations for odd chordless cycles satisfy 1 and 2(b).
+For all $n \ge 3$, $\gp(C_n) = \lceil n/2 \rceil$.
+We now show that $\lceil n/2 \rceil$ is an upper bound on the minimum number of sides in a polygon representation for any circle graph with $n \ge 3$ vertices.

+In the proof of the theorem, we begin with a $k$-polygon representation $\mathcal{C}$ for a graph $G$ such that $k = \psi(G)$ and $\mathcal{C}$ satisfies properties 1 and 2(a) of Lemma \ref{intermed}.
+We then show how to find $2k$ distinct chords in $\mathcal C$, by contradiction.
+If $2k$ distinct chords cannot be found, then after sliding some chord endpoints we can remove a corner from the representation to produce a ($k$-1)-polygon representation, which contradicts that $k = \psi(G)$.
+While it is tempting to conjecture that the chords that are close to the corners form the required set, the example in Figure \ref{counterexample} shows that this collection is not necessarily a set of $2k$ distinct chords.